tacman/mailtrap/sfcasts/mailtrap-email-testing.md

 # Previewing Emails with Mailtrap (Email Testing)

 Previewing emails in the profiler is okay for basic emails, but soon we'll add HTML styles and images of space cats.
-To properly see how our emails look like, we need a more robust tool.
-We're going to use [Mailtrap](https://mailtrap.io/)'s [Mailtrap](https://mailtrap.io/)'s *email testing tool*.
+To properly see how our emails look, we need a more robust tool.
+We're going to use [Mailtrap](https://mailtrap.io/)'s *email testing tool*.
 This gives us a real SMTP server that we can connect to, but instead of delivering emails to real inboxes, they go into a fake inbox that we can check out!
 It's like we send an email for real, then hack that person's account to see it... but without the hassle